 LIMA — The annual Debs and Gents for Christ Cotillion will be held Saturday at Veterans Memorial Civic Center.

-This marks the 31st anniversary of the program by Shiloh Missionary Baptist Church, said Ann Wilson, co-chairwoman of the charm and etiquette committee.
+This marks the 33rd anniversary of the program by Shiloh Baptist Church, said Ann Wilson, co-chairwoman of the charm and etiquette committee.

-Association with Shiloh is not a requirement — in fact, none of the youth involved this year attend there, Wilson said.
+Association with Shiloh is not a requirement, Wilson said, explaining none of the youth in the program this year are associated with the church.